 As an organized person, streamlining our design components has been one of my favourite things to do!
 I created a design system for our project on Sketch since the mid-fidelity wireframing phase, and streamlining it further more in the high-fidelity phase.

-Due to the 3-week time constraint, we couldn’t design and build the prototype for our business users.
-To have a fully functioning MVP, I’d like to complete the prototype for business users, with the following features that are unique to them:
+Due to the 3-week time constraint, we were unable to design and build the prototype for our business users.
+To have a fully functioning MVP, I’d complete the prototype for business users, with the following features that are unique to them: